UIC-InDeXLab/FairEMRepro/README.md

 [1] Nima Shahbazi, Nikola Danevski, Fatemeh Nargesian, Abolfazl Asudeh, and Divesh Srivastava.
 "Through the Fairness Lens: Experimental Analysis and Evaluation of Entity Matching."
 Proceedings of the VLDB Endowment 16, no. 11 (2023): 3279-3292.

 [VLDB Publication] <a href="https://dl.acm.org/doi/abs/10.14778/3611479.3611525">https://dl.acm.org/doi/abs/10.14778/3611479.3611525</a> <be>

+## Requirements:
+- Python 3.8
+- 300GB of storage (for training process)
+- Cuda-supported machine with NVIDIA GPUs

 ## Instructions:
 We tried our best to make the reproducibility process as simple as possible.
 Please be advised that to run the experiments, you need a Cuda-supported machine with NVIDIA GPUs.
 Please follow the three steps below: